gmiers7642/exoplanets/README.md

 ### 6. <a name="6Future work">Future work</a>

 ### 7. <a name="7Tools Used">Tools Used</a>
+* ScikitLearn KMeans clustering
+* Numpy Singular Value decomposition (SVD)
+* ScikitLearn Agglomerative clustering
+* Matplotlib for plotting and interpretation of data
+* Pandas and Numpy for quick and convenient data manipulation

 ###What can we quickly discover about exoplanets using out-of-the box tools in Python?
 * What are some common characteristics of exoplanets?